joshbegley/executive-order-watch/README.md

-Automatically notifies slack channel when executive order page is updated on whitehouse.gov
+Notifies slack channel when executive order page is updated on whitehouse.gov